strimzi/strimzi.github.io/_posts/2024-09-26-managing-connector-offsets.md

 ---

 When building data pipelines using Kafka Connect, or replicating data using MirrorMaker, offsets are used to keep track of the flow of data.
-Sink connectors use the usual Kafka consumer offset mechanism, while source connectors can store offsets with a custom format in a Kafka topic.
+Sink connectors use Kafka's standard consumer offset mechanism, while source connectors store offsets in a custom format within a Kafka topic.

 To manage connector offsets, rather than directly interacting with the underlying Kafka topics, you can make use of the following endpoints from the Connect REST API: